 In this alternative, network slice management capability exposure may internally implement the internal interfaces using reference points CAPIF-3, CAPIF-4, and CAPIF-5 as defined in TS 23.222 [14] or may use non-standardized interfaces.

-Editor’s note: Whether it is necessary to extend CAPIF-3/4/5 for alternative 3 is FFS.
+Editor’s Note: Whether it is necessary to extend CAPIF-3/4/5 for alternative 3 is FFS.

 In this alternative, network slice management capability exposure provides the interfaces at reference point CAPIF-1/1e.
 It may be necessary to extend CAPIF-1/1e as defined in TS 23.222 [14] to support authorization/authentication of MnS consumers and discovery of MnS producers.